Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Concluding remarks

 \acknowledgements

 We thank Xie Chen, T. Senthil, X. G. Wen and especially Lukasz Fidkowski for numerous discussions.
 YML thanks Janet Ling-Yan Hung for helpful discussions on \Ref{Dijkgraaf1990}.
+We are particularly indebted to Max Metlitski for penetrating comments.
 This work is supported by Office of BES, Materials Sciences Division of the U.S. DOE under contract No. DE-AC02-05CH11231(YML,AV) and by NSF DMR 0645691(AV).